Organizzazione-IngSoftware/bancoLavoroD4/README.md

 # bancoLavoroD4
-Here we put all of the files we wrote to build the 4th document
+Here we put all of the files we wrote to build the 4th document.
+You can find the files into the master branch